 The Administrative Personnel Processing Office (APPO) has directed you to this web site to get you started on the paperwork necessary for deployment.
 You will be working with the APPO for submission of your pre-deployment package.
-All pre-deployment paperwork, to include completed MEDICAL, with the exception of your security clearance verification, will be submitted through the APPO and must be received three weeks prior to reporting to Camp Atterybury, Indiana (CAIN).
-Failure to provide this info in the requested timeline might result in delays to the original deployment date.
+All pre-deployment paperwork, to include completed medical, with the exception of your security clearance verification, MUST be submitted to your APPO Representative NO LATER THAN 30 DAYS PRIOR to reporting to Camp Atterbury, Indiana (CAIN).
+Failure to provide this info in the requested timeline will result in delays to the original deployment date.

 Your CPAC representative or your Deployment Coordinator will notify you if a clearance is required for your position.